Fondue: History

-Fondue was popular in the United States in the 1960s and 1970s, along with other foods made in chafing dishes.
+Fondue was again promoted to Americans at the Swiss Pavilion's Alpine restaurant at the 1964 New York World's Fair.
+Its popularity in the United States peaked in the 1960s and 1970s, along with other foods made in chafing dishes.
+Fondue was most often served at social gatherings and dinner parties.

-The extension of the name "fondue" to other dishes served in a communal hot pot dates to 1950s New York.
-Konrad Egli, a Swiss restaurateur, introduced fondue bourguignonne at his Chalet Suisse restaurant in 1956.
-In the mid-1960s, he invented chocolate fondue as part of a promotion for Toblerone chocolate.
+Following fondue's international success, the Swiss Cheese Union continued to aggressively promote fondue in Switzerland with slogans like "La fondue crée la bonne humeur" 'fondue creates a good mood' and (1981, in Swiss German) "Fondue isch guet und git e gueti Luune" 'fondue is good and creates a good mood' – abbreviated as "figugegl".

+The decades long cheese campaign in Switzerland ended in 1999 when the Swiss Cheese Union was disbanded due to corruption scandals and economic changes in Switzerland.
+The legacy of fondue as a symbol of national unity, however, is woven tightly into the modern Swiss identity.

 Preparation

 Cheese fondue consists of some variation of a blend of grated cheeses that are melted, usually wine (but sometimes beer as an alternative), a thickening agent such as cornstarch or flour, and seasonings.
 The proportion of cheeses to wine is typically in a 2-to-1 ratio by weight (e.g., 800 g of cheese to 400 ml or 400 g of wine).

 Traditionally, the caquelon is rubbed with a cut garlic clove, white wine is added and heated with cornstarch, and then grated cheese is added and gently stirred until melted, although in practice all the ingredients can be combined and heated together at once.
 Some kirsch is often added.
 Fondue is very easy to prepare, even in large quantities.

 The cornstarch or other starch stabilizes and thickens the mixture.
 Additional wine may be added if the fondue is too thick; its acid and ethanol decrease the fondue's viscosity.
 A fondue can curdle if the protein separates from the fat, which is usually the result of not enough liquid in the mixture and an insufficiently acid mixture, so lemon juice is sometimes added.
+(Lemon juice and wine both contain organic acids that chelate calcium ions, allowing casein to break down into smaller particles.)

 Temperature and la religieuse

 A cheese fondue mixture should be kept warm enough to keep the fondue smooth and liquid but not so hot that it burns.
 A typical target temperature is in the neighborhood of 65 C (150 F) as measured with a cooking thermometer.
 If maintained until the fondue is finished, a thin crust of toasted (not burnt) cheese will naturally develop at the bottom of the caquelon.
-This is called la religieuse (French for the nun).
+This is called la religieuse (French for "the nun").
 It has the texture of a cracker and is almost always lifted out and eaten.

 Variants

-Swiss

 Vacherin Fribourgeois and Gruyère are commonly used for fondue.